gravitee-io/gravitee-api-management/docker/quick-setup/tags-internal-external/README.md

 ## How to use ?

 In the Console UI:
-- Go to `Organization settings / Gateway / Sharding tags`
+- Go to `Organization / Gateway / Sharding tags`
 - Create two tags: `internal` and `external`
 - Create your APIs and select configure them with tags (`YourAPI / Proxy / Deployments`)